wearefractal/e/README.md

 # Throw errors
-e 'Something bad happened' # Pass an error message e 'Something bad happened', 'filename.coffee' # Pass location in for more detail e 'Something bad happened, 'filename.coffee', @ # Pass location and context for even more detail
+e 'Something bad happened' # Pass an error message e 'Something bad happened', 'filename.coffee' # Pass location in for more detail e 'Something bad happened', 'filename.coffee', @ # Pass location and context for even more detail

 # Utilities
 # .wrap will handle an error with e or call your callback